-As a collaboration between Bravo and ICON, this funding program is for new public art projects or plans that generate more artistic and cultural expression in Greater Des Moines and enhance the community’s ability to safely interact, enjoy or promote ICON water trail sites, access points, creeks, and rivers.
+Bravo Greater Des Moines (Bravo), in collaboration with ICON Water Trails (ICON), offers financial support for public art projects that are on ICON access points as defined by ICON and the 28E government partner.
+Funding is for new public art projects that generate more artistic and cultural expression in Greater Des Moines and enhance the community’s ability to safely interact, enjoy or promote ICON water trail sites, access points, creeks and rivers.

-For the purposes of this grant, “public art” is defined as semi-permanent or permanent artwork that is free and accessible to the public.
-Priority will be given to projects that meaningfully involve both artists and the community intended to experience the artwork in its design and development.
-Artwork may include, but is not limited to, installations, sculptures, murals, integrated architectural or landscape architectural work, community art and/or digital new media.
+For the purposes of this program, “public art” is defined as semi-permanent or permanent artwork that is free and accessible to the public and activates and enhances spaces in new and dynamic ways.
+Public art projects may be stand alone, integrated or applied installations.
+Priority will be given to projects that meaningfully involve both artists and the community intended to experience the artwork in design and development.

-A two-year partnership, there is up to $360,000 available for Bravo/ICON Public Art Grant awards in 2024 (GC24).
-This is a competitive grant program; it is likely not all funding requests will be approved.
-The program is expected to sunset after GC24.
+There is up to $180,000 available for Bravo/ICON Public Art Grant (Bravo/ICON PAG) awards in grant cycle 2024 (GC24).
+Any funds not allocated in GC24 will be used for the GC25 cycle.
+This is a competitive grant program; it is possible not all funding requests will be approved.
+The program is expected to sunset after GC25.

-Eligible ICON PAG projects include concept development and the creation and/or installation of works of public art.
-Eligible artwork must have a total cost of at least $10,000.
+Eligible Bravo/ICON PAG projects include concept development and the creation and/or installation of works of public art.
+Eligible artwork must have a useful life of at least six months and a total cost of at least $10,000.
 The artwork may be part of a building, bridge, landscape design or other permanent infrastructure, but grant funds are restricted to the costs associated with the artistic enhancement of the infrastructure project.